tc39/proposal-smart-pipelines/readme.md

 5. The pipe’s result is the result of the body.

 ## Term rewriting • Arbitrary associativity
-The pipe operator is presented above as a left-associative operator.
+The pipeline operator is presented above as a left-associative operator.
 However, it is theoretically [arbitrarily associative][associative property]: how a pipeline’s expressions are particularly grouped is functionally arbitrary.
 One could force right associativity by parenthesizing a pipeline, such that it